5+ ways to increase the working Desktop area on your Mac

 - **boom**: Your Menu bar will immediately disappear, which gives you a little bit more usable space.

 - Your Menu bar hasn’t really gone: When you need to access it just hover your cursor where it should be and it will reappear.

-I do think most Mac users know how to hide the Dock, but in case you don’t here is what to do:
+I do think most Mac users know how to hide the Dock when they don’t need it, but it might be worth including here.

 - Open System Preferences>Dock and toggle ‘Automatically hide and show the Dock’ to on.

 You can also control-click the dividing line between applications and documents/Trash and select Turn Hiding On in the menu that appears.

 If you are using a Retina Display, Apple has hidden another neat way to get more desktop space inside Display settings (System Preferences>Displays).

 - In the Displays dialog that appears you’ll probably see your Mac set to ‘Default for Display’, you’ll also see another option, ‘Scaled’.

 - Enable Scaled and you’ll find four options – Larger text, an unmarked option with slightly smaller text, default (your current setting) and More Space.

 - Select More Space and the display resolution will change, enabling you to see more stuff in your viewable area.